YoshikuniJujo/test_haskell/themes/papers/finger_trees/try-finger-trees-ng/memo.md

 	+ [x] rename module from Derive to CanDerive
 	+ [x] consider whether or not to put module CanDerive, Given and Wanted in module CanDerive
 	+ [x] consider whether or not to put module Zero and Polynominal in module Zero
-	+ [ ] consider whether or not to put module Expression and AvoidNegative in module Expression
+	+ [x] consider whether or not to put module Expression and AvoidNegative in module AvoidNegative
+	+ [x] rename module from AvoidNegative to Expression
 	+ [ ] others

 ### module name hierarchy